Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: Introduction

-Large eddies on the order of 100 m in the planetary boundary layer are important for turbulent mixing, heat/moisture transport, and cloud formation.
-Large-eddy simulation (LES) has been widely used to model marine boundary-layer clouds and ACI \citep{bretherton1999gcss, stevens2002effects, brown2002large, ackerman2009large,wang2009evaluation, wang2009modeling, Roode2019}.
-LES resolves the intermediate and large ($\mathcal{O} (100\,\rm{m})$) turbulent eddies and parameterizes smaller scales.
+Large eddies of $\mathcal{O}(10^2-10^3\, \rm{m})$ in the planetary boundary layer are important for turbulent mixing, heat/moisture transport, and cloud formation.
+Large-eddy simulation (LES) has been widely used to model marine boundary-layer clouds and ACI \citep{bretherton1999gcss, stevens2002effects, brown2002large, ackerman2009large,wang2009evaluation, wang2009modeling, Roode2019, brilouet2020organized}.
+LES resolves the intermediate and large turbulent eddies (sub-inertial range of turbulence) and parameterizes smaller scales using well-established parameterization schemes.
+LES has advantages over cloud resolving models and beyond as it can resolve the BL eddies and over direct numerical simulations \citep{li2018effect, li2018cloud, li2020condensational} since it is able to simulate mesoscale cloud organizations in a sufficiently large domain.
 One of the most challenging problems of using idealized LES with doubly periodic boundary conditions to represent evolving clouds is realistically configuring large-scale forcings (e.g., horizontal advection tendencies, divergence (D) of flow, and surface heat fluxes) that determine the spatiotemporal variation of large-scale ambient conditions for the cloud system.
 The ``large-scale'' here refers to scales of $50-500 \, \rm{km}$ \citep{bony2019measuring}.
 There are different ways to construct large-scale forcings for typical LES domains.
 For example, $D$ profiles, horizontal advection tendencies and heat fluxes can be obtained from analysis/reanalysis products and other numerical models, as well as measurements of variables used for the calculation.
-To validate $D$ and heat fluxes obtained from numerical models, observations such as sounding profiles of atmospheric state and surface temperature measurements are needed. \citet{endo2015racoro} constructed continuous large-scale and surface forcings from reanalysis data to successfully simulate continental boundary layer clouds during the Routine Atmospheric Radiation Measurement Aerial Facility Clouds with Low Optical Water Depths Optical Radiative Observations (RACORO) campaign using an idealized LES model.
+To validate $D$ and heat fluxes obtained from numerical models, observations such as sounding profiles of atmospheric state and surface temperature measurements are needed. \citet{bretherton1999gcss} forced single-column models and two-dimensional eddy-resolving models using time-varying boundary conditions from reanalysis data and found that these models predict the observed evolution of boundary layer well.
+Similar forcing was applied to LES in \citet{van2013gass}. \citet{neggers2012continuous} drove LES using time-varying large-scale forcing from general circulation models and argued that such a forcing strategy can reproduce large-scale meteorological states and preserve small-scale cloud physics. \citet{endo2015racoro} constructed continuous large-scale and surface forcings from reanalysis data to successfully simulate continental boundary layer clouds during the Routine Atmospheric Radiation Measurement Aerial Facility Clouds with Low Optical Water Depths Optical Radiative Observations (RACORO) campaign using an idealized LES model.
 The application of such large-scale forcing schemes for marine stratocumulus clouds in the WNAO region, however, has not been reported, which is a focus of this study.